Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Sensitivity to New Physics

 \section{Sensitivity to New Physics}

-To quantify sensitivity to new physics, we derive joint confidence intervals in the space of Wilson coefficients~\cite{Wilson1969, Buchmuller1986}, within which the SM can be excluded at a stated confidence level.
-We focus on the two-dimensional parameter space spanned by the coefficients of the CP-even and CP-odd operators studied throughout this work~\cite{Hagiwara1993, Grzadkowski2010}, \(\left(c_W,\; c_{\widetilde{W}}\right),\) and compare the sensitivity obtained from three classes of observables: the azimuthal decay angle $\phi$ for the both the positron from the \(W\) and anti-muon from the \(Z\), $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$~\cite{Dell_Aquila_1985, Hagiwara1993}, the transverse momentum of the decaying \(Z\) boson, $p_T^Z$, and the reconstructed spin density matrix~\cite{Ashby_Pickering_2023}.
+To quantify sensitivity to new physics, we derive two-dimensional confidence intervals in the parameter space of Wilson coefficients~\cite{Wilson1969, Buchmuller1986}.
+We study the CP-even and CP-odd operators throughout this work~\cite{Bernreuther, Grzadkowski2010}, \(\left(c_W,\; c_{\widetilde{W}}\right),\) and compare the sensitivity obtained from three classes of observables: the azimuthal decay angle $\phi$ for the both the positron from the \(W\) and anti-muon from the \(Z\), $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$~\cite{Dell_Aquila_1985, Bernreuther}, the transverse momentum of the decaying \(Z\) boson, $p_T^Z$, and the reconstructed spin density matrix~\cite{Ashby_Pickering_2023}.
 For each observable class we consider both a shape-only and a shape-plus-yield configuration, as described below.
 We expect for any chosen observable set, indexed by $\alpha$, the prediction may be expanded as

 where $\mu_\alpha^{\mathrm{SM}}$ denotes the SM expectation, the terms proportional to $c_i$ arise from SM--SMEFT interference~\cite{Brivio2019}, and the quadratic and mixed terms encode the self-interference and mutual interference of the two EFT operators.